 He joined VirusBuster in 2001 where he was responsible for taking care of macro virus and script malware.
 Since 2002 he has been the head of the virus lab.
 He is a frequent speaker at antivirus conferences and has authored several articles on malware analysis.
 Since 2008 he is a member of the board of directors of AMTSO.
 He joined Sophos in 2012, working as a Principle Malware Researcher.

-John is Technical Consultant and Test Team Director at Virus Bulletin.
+John is Chief of Operations at Virus Bulletin.
 His work there includes running the VB100 testing and certification system, which he has maintained since joining the company in 2006, much of the time single-handed.
 He also produces product reviews and resources for the VB website, and in the little free time left over takes on freelance writing work, covering a range of security topics.

 John graduated from the University of Oxford in 1999, and after a brief spell testing educational software at Research Machines he moved to the test lab at Sophos in 2000, specialising in testing on non-Windows platforms.
 He now has over a decade of experience testing anti-malware solutions, has spoken at security conferences and has been a keen contributor to the efforts of AMTSO from the early days of the organisation.